jwplayer/ott-web-app/docs/features/series.md

 - simplifies the series creation workflow
 - automatically calculate the number of episodes and duration of series
 - contains trailers and bonus content
+- uses dynamic load of episodes and seasons

 This section describes how this will work.